ufal/factgenie/README.md

 3. **A visualization interface** for visualizing the data and inspecting the annotated outputs.

 ---
-*What does factgenie **not help with** is collecting the data or model outputs (we assume that you already have these), starting the crowdsourcing campaign (for that, you need to use a service such as [Prolific.com](https://prolific.com)) or running the LLM evaluators (for that, you need a local framework such as [Ollama](https://ollama.com) or a proprietary API).*
+*What does factgenie **not help with** is collecting the data (we assume that you already have these), starting the crowdsourcing campaign (for that, you need to use a service such as [Prolific.com](https://prolific.com)) or running the LLM evaluators (for that, you need a local framework such as [Ollama](https://ollama.com) or a proprietary API).*

 ## 🏃 Quickstart
 Make sure you have Python 3 installed (the project is tested with Python 3.10).